Paradise Beach Grille’s 10-year Love Affair With Tropical Island Flair Pays Off

 Stephen feels lucky to have owners (Gary and Leslie Wetsel, and Bob and Carol Coe) who encourage time off to recharge.
 Between the demands of work and a special-needs child, (Maverick has autism), the family is taking its first vacation in six years.

 “I had to reassess my life,” he admits.
-“Make sure that I really take care of home as well as work.
+“Make sure that I really take care of the home as well as work.
 And part of taking care of home also means taking care of myself.”

 Now Stephen meditates each morning to remove any creativity-blocking negativity.
 At night, he plays with the kids and winds down with his guitar or stained glass projects.